-Maniilaq Association's involvement in providing health care and advocacy services extends back more than thirty years in Northwest Alaska.
-Maniilaq's origins stem from the Northwest Alaska Native Association ("NANA"), a non-profit organization formed in 1966, for purposes of attaining social justice, land rights, and self-determination for community residents.
-After passage of the Alaska Native Claims Settlement Act of 1971 a for-profit corporation called NANA was formed.
-The non- profit arm of NANA then organized as Mauneluk Association in 1972, with the spelling of its name changed to Maniilaq in 1981.
+Maniilaq Association has engaged in health care and advocacy services in the Northwest Alaska region for over thirty years.
+In 1966, the Northwest Alaska Native Association was formed as a non-profit corporation, to attain social justice, land rights, and self-determination for the community.
+After the Alaska Native Claims Settlement Act of 1971 (ANCSA) passed, the for-profit, ANCSA Regional Corporation known as NANA was formed.
+The nonprofit arm of the original association was formed in 1972 as Mauneluk Association.
+Mauneluk Association changed its name to Maniilaq Association in 1981.